 The impact of Warhol’s work on politics

 Warhol’s iconic images of 20th-century leaders such as Mao-inspired spirited debate regarding the pairing of politics and pop culture.
-A commentary of the social-political climate, the Mao portraits were created to echo society’s increasingly mass-marketed world and its effect on the thin line that existed between political status and stardom.
+A commentary of the social-political climate, the Mao portraits were created to echo society’s increasingly mass-marketed world and its effect on the thin line between political status and stardom.